Warren Wanderers

 The Warren Wanderers were a minor league baseball team based in Warren, Minnesota.
-In 1917, the Wanderers played as members of the Class C level Northern League.
+In 1917, the Wanderers played as members of the Class C level Northern League, finishing in fourth place in their only season of play.

 History

 Warren, Minnesota first hosted minor league baseball in 1917.
 The Warren Wanderers became members of the four–team Class C level Northern League.
-The Fargo-Moorhead Graingrowers, Minot Why Nots and Winnipeg Maroons joined Warren in league play.
+The Fargo-Moorhead Graingrowers, Minot Why Nots and Winnipeg Maroons teams joined Warren in league play.

-Playing as a four–team league in 1917, the Northern League had decreased from playing as a six–team league in 1916 and an eight–team league in 1915.The start of World War II was a factor.
+Playing as a four–team league in 1917, the Northern League had decreased from playing as a six–team league in 1916 and an eight–team league in 1915.The start of World War I was a factor.
 Warren and Minot were new franchises in the league.

 After beginning play on May 10, 1917, the Warren Wanderers finished last in the Northern League standings.
-The Northern League folded on July 4, 1917, due to World War II.
-With a record of 16–30, the team finished in 4th place, playing under manager Frank Withrow.
-Warren finished 16.0 games behind the 1st place Fargo-Moorhead Graingrowers in the final standings.
+The Northern League folded on July 4, 1917, due to World War I. With a record of 16–30, the team finished in fourth place, playing under manager Frank Withrow.
+Warren finished 16.0 games behind the first place Fargo-Moorhead Graingrowers in the final standings.
 The Fargo-Moorhead Graingrowers (36–16), Winnipeg Maroons (24–26) and Minot Why Nots (19–23) finished ahead of Warren in the final standings.

+The Northern League resumed play in 1933 without a Warren franchise.
 Warren, Minnesota has not hosted another minor league team.